A Post on How to Cultivate Curiosity, and Why That’ll Help Your Life

 - Practice your questions

-- When you do your 2-minute morning question-creating process, try brainstorm questions you’d actually ask people.
-Eg: What’s your relationship with routine?
+Write out the 10 most interesting questions you could ask someone to get to know them.
+For example, What’s your relationship with routine?
 Where do you hold yourself back?
 How did you play as a child?
 When did you start to care about your aesthetic?

 There’s really no excuse for any conversation to ever be uninteresting.
 You have the power to take interest in whatever comes up, to extract interest from the other person, and to bring the conversations to your own interests.
 It just takes practice.

 The more curious you become, the more interesting life becomes.
-By increasing your curiosity, you actually make life (and people) more interesting.
+By learning how to cultivate your curiosity, you actually make life (and people) more interesting.

 Nothing is more fun to me than being curious, and for that reason I love being by myself, because I get to wonder about all of my interests.
 And I love being with other people because I get to wonder about them, their interests, and my interests through them.